COMPELLE

 Persuasion Techniques

-Ten foundational strategies that shape how debates are won, from the Socratic method to burden of proof.
+Nineteen strategies that shape how debates are won, from the Socratic method to the slippery slope that traps an opponent in a chain they cannot stop.

 Technique 1